Fluffernuttersandwich/Smorgasbord_Reborn/TROUBLESHOOTING.md

 If you:
 - Read the README
-- Read this document
+- Read this Troubleshooting guide
-- Posted logs
 - Followed instructions

 …and it still doesn’t work?

-Then yes — contact us over at Guppy's.
+Then yes — contact us over at Guppy's in the fns-smorgasbord channel.

+Post logs with a description of the issue.

+Reminder: No Logs = No Assistance!

 If you skipped steps and winged it?